nepenth/knowledge-base/README.md

 ### Bash Fundamentals <a name="bash-fundamentals"></a>
-**Bash Fundamentals**: Master essential Bash scripting techniques, including basic syntax and advanced parameter expansion for robust command-line automation.

-(Character count: 124)
+"Bash Fundamentals provides essential knowledge for scripting and manipulating data in Bash, focusing on core syntax, control structures, and parameter expansion techniques."
 *Subcategories: Bash Scripting Basics, Parameter Expansion* *Items: 3*